Dynamic Growth Throughput Benchmarks

 GrowEachLoop

-, the data size is fixed for all loop iterations.
+- When false, the data size remains fixed for all loop iterations.

 HTML Reports

-Since the benchmark results can create rather large tables, and the Markdown tables can be hard to absorb with the horizontal and vertical table scrolling, the results are also provided in separate HTML files for each scenario.
+Since the benchmark results can create large tables that are difficult to navigate due to horizontal and vertical scrolling, the results are also provided in separate HTML tables for each scenario.